-Seven delightful and idiosyncratic stories about isolated men and their particularized relationship with or without a woman – witty, moving, unpredictable and a pleasure to read
+Written by the bestselling Japanese author Haruki Murakami, 'Men Without Women' is a collection of seven delightful and idiosyncratic stories about isolated men and their relationship with or without women – witty, moving, unpredictable and a pleasure to read.

 MEN WITHOUT WOMEN

 The popular Japanese author, Haruki Murakami, has written seven delightful and imaginative stories about isolated men, and their relationship with or without a woman.
 During a time when we are all coping with our own individual experiences of isolation, the Den loved these idiosyncratic snapshots of lonely men and their varying and unusual connection with a female presence in their lives.
 The stories are moving, witty, often dark and unpredictable – perfect for those of us who are currently finding it hard to jump into a big read.

 An old-timer actor confides in his young female chauffeur, an exemplary plastic surgeon is overcome with love sickness, a misunderstood and unfulfilled youthful relationship and whether it be through a gift of storytelling or running a jazz bar with a mysterious guest, these wonderfully eclectic reads are quirky - a new spin on romance!

 It is not always just the man we hear about, Scheberazade recalls breaking and entering into the house of a boy at school who she was besotted with but who never noticed her.
 She takes one of his pencils and hides a tampon in return in one of his drawers.
 This glimpse into her adolescence is funny, dark and you long to hear more.